-A density range of 4.38 to 4.89 FSI is comparable to the general densities contemplated in the Vaughan Metropolitan Centre (VMC), where higher order of transportation (e.g. Spadina Subway Extension and Bus Rapid Transit) is currently planned and under construction.
-From a citywide perspective, VOP 2010 establishes the planned urban structure and envisions development with the greatest intensity in the VMC where transportation and transit improvements are planned and under construction.
+A density range of 5.9 to 6.5 FSI exceeds the densities contemplated in the Vaughan Metropolitan Centre (VMC), but is comparable to the densities in the vicinity of the VMC Subway Station, the location of the highest order of transportation, that is currently planned and under construction and scheduled to be operational in 2016.
+From a citywide perspective, VOP 2010 establishes the planned urban structure and envisions development with the greatest intensity in the VMC where transportation and transit improvement are are planned and under construction.
 The development proposal would undermine both the density structure for the draft VMCSP and the planned urban structure of VOP 2010.